KengoKato02/Travel-Destinations/README.md

 ### V2 (For mongo : No-Normlaization)
 ![ER Diagram V2](/assets/ER-Diagram-v2.png)

-This second version without normalization to be implmented within our final hand-in
+The second version of the ER diagram is designed for MongoDB without normalization.
+This version is intended to be implemented within our final submission.
+The digram shows a one to many for users to trips, and a many to many for the trips to destinations.
+The destinations array in the trips table also holds an array of destination_id's

 ### V3 (For SQL : Normalized)

 ![ER Diagram V3](/assets/ER-Diagram-v3.png)

-This the third version
+The third version of the ER diagram is tailored for SQL databases with normalization considerations.
+This version includes normalized tables to reduce redundancy and improve data integrity.
+It hold similar strucutre to v2 but introduces a join table called `TripDestinations` that contains `trip_id` and `destination_id` to establish a many-to-many relationship between trips and destinations.

 ## Project Structure